Gender Pay Gap Report

 Quartile Pay Bands

-The following chart summarises the proportions of relevant male and female full time employees in the lower, lower-middle, upper-middle and upper quartile pay bands:
+The following chart summarises the proportions of relevant male and female full time employees in the lower, lower-middle, upper-middle and upper quartile pay bands looking at this year and the year before:

 We therefore have more work to do to increase the % of Women in the higher paid roles.